 To reflect this first muted palette our bride wore a delicate peachy-pink beaded halter neck top and full tulle skirt from Flossy and Willow.
 A bespoke veil in the softest pink, made by Britten, worked perfectly with a plaited halo and soft loose tendrils.
 The divine bouquet, one of three created by Claire and Tami, completed the look.
 Dicentra Alba (White Bleeding Hearts), Blush Foxgloves, Panicum grass, hellebores, grevillia foliage, eucalyptus nicholli foliage and foraged grasses were used to create this pageant bouquet.

-The second tablescape shows that bold is most definitely beautiful – the deep Parisian blue hemstitch tablecloth and Cassis Rose napkins by The Linen Works and the elaborate driftwood candelabra centerpiece by Nordic House were on loan from the lovely folks at Prezola.
+The second tablescape shows that bold is most definitely beautiful.
+The deep Parisian blue hemstitch tablecloth and Cassis Rose napkins by The Linen Works.
+The elaborate driftwood candelabra centerpiece by Nordic House were on loan from the lovely folks at Prezola.
 To continue the drama, we added in golden cutlery, pearl chargers, oyster shell candles from The Oyster Candle Co. and chunky wooden benches.